openvinotoolkit/openvino/samples/c/hello_nv12_input_classification/README.md

 ## How It Works

 Upon the start-up, the sample application reads command-line parameters, loads specified network and an image in the `NV12` color format to the Inference Engine plugin.
 Then, the sample creates a synchronous inference request object.
 When inference is done, the application outputs data to the standard output stream.

-For more information, refer to the explicit description of each sample **Integration Step** in the [Integrate OpenVINO Runtime with Your Application](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) guide.
+For more information, refer to the explicit description of **Integration Steps** in the [Integrate OpenVINO Runtime with Your Application](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) guide.

 ## Building